EUROPEAN PUBLIC WARNING SYSTEMS

-Everbridge provides national warning systems in four major European countries and our solutions are used in over 500 governments, states and municipalities around the world.
+Everbridge provides national warning systems in ten major European countries and our solutions are used in over 500 governments, states and municipalities around the world.

-Everbridge has deployed solutions for countrywide public warning systems in five European countries: Iceland, Norway, Sweden, The Netherlands, Greece, Spain, United Kingdom, Estonia, Norway, Denmark.
+Everbridge has deployed solutions for countrywide public warning systems in ten European countries: Iceland, Norway, Sweden, The Netherlands, Greece, Spain, United Kingdom, Estonia, Norway, Denmark.

 Everbridge Public Warning Center

 A unified, flexible and modular front end, used by approved government agencies to compose and distribute alerts to any combination of chosen channels.

 Combination of Alerting Channels

 - Secondary channels including: Mobile Push Notifications • SMS • Voice • Email • CAP Compliant for Sirens, TVs, Radio, Electronic Display Boards • Social Media – Facebook and Twitter • TETRA

 |Provide a scalable alerting solution||✔||✔|

 |Ability to warn end-users including visitors and inbound roamers||✔||✔|